 1. Fundamental Contact and Company Information

 You can’t have a client intake form without covering the basics.
-Contact and company information is key for keeping records and being able to reliably reference these documents down the line.
+Contact and company information is key for keeping records.
+You also need to reliably reference this data down the line.

 2. A Description of What the Client Makes or Does

 Once you’ve covered the basics, you can start to get into the meat of the intake form.
 With this, you let your client describe their brand and its main products or services.
-This information can offer you a lot of telling insight that can help you understand whether a client is right for your agency.
+This information can help you understand whether a client is right for your agency.

-It can also help to have them describe their company values in this section.
-Again, having them do so will show you how they conceive of their business and can reveal more about what kind of client they might be.
+Have them describe their company values in this section.
+Again, having them do so will show you what they think of their business and can reveal more about what kind of client they might be.

 3. The Challenges the Client Currently Faces

 Here’s where you really start to place how your agency can best serve this client.
 Give them the space to describe what they feel to be the primary issues and concerns facing their organization.